 Unlocking children’s potential

-Stunting - an irreversible condition that literally stunts the physical and cognitive growth of children - in particular is a significant issue.
-Several countries, including Lao PDR, Papua New Guinea and Timor-Leste, still have stunting rates above 40 per cent.
+Malnutrition comes in different forms.
+Stunting – an irreversible condition that literally stunts the physical and cognitive growth of children – still affects 21 million children in East Asia and the Pacific.

 The first 1,000 days from the start of a woman’s pregnancy to a child’s second birthday offer an extraordinary window of opportunity for preventing undernutrition and its consequences

 As the region makes progress towards addressing these forms of undernutrition and micronutrient deficiencies, more and more children are also living with overweight and obesity.
 In fact, the East Asia and Pacific region has seen some of the fastest increases in this form of malnutrition, such that 80 million children 5–19 years of age—and in some countries more than 2 out of 3 children— are now overweight.

 Together, these forms of malnutrition can be characterized as a triple burden of child malnutrition: undernutrition, in the form of stunting and wasting; widespread micronutrient deficiencies; and a growing prevalence of overweight and obesity.

 UNICEF aims to protect and promote diets, services and practices that prevent malnutrition in all its forms across the life cycle.
 When efforts to prevent malnutrition fall short, UNICEF programmes aim to ensure the early detection and treatment of children suffering from life-threatening malnutrition, both in development and humanitarian contexts.

 In East Asia and the Pacific, UNICEF works to:

 - Prevent malnutrition among women during pregnancy and breastfeeding.